simbo1905/thinbus-srp-js/README.md

 Copyright (c) Simon Massey, 2014

-This package provides a Secure Remote Password (SRP-6a) client session implementation for Javascript / EMCAScript in a browser talking to Java on the server to perform a zero knowledge proof of password.
+This package provides a [Secure Remote Password](http://srp.stanford.edu/) [SRP-6a](http://srp.stanford.edu/doc.html#papers) client implementation for Javascript / EMCAScript in a browser talking to a Java server implementation to perform a zero knowledge proof of password.
 The only deployment dependency is the [Nimbus SRP6a Java](https://bitbucket.org/connect2id/nimbus-srp) library.

 There is a demonstration application [thinbus-srp-js-demo](https://bitbucket.org/simon_massey/thinbus-srp-js-demo) written with SpringMVC.
 The demo is routinely tested with Firefox, Chrome, Safari and with an iPad.